estif34/bp-tracker/README.md

    ```bash
    copy .env.example .env
    ```
-   - Configure the .env file with your database and application settings.
+   - Configure the .env file with your database, mail and application settings.

 4. Generate the application key:
    ```bash